iantanzy/agentic-ai-workshop/website/lab3.md

     ![image](./imgs/lab3/lab3-7.png)

-9. Download and upload the [Bank.json](./tools/bank.json) OpenAPI specification.
+9. Upload the `Bank.json` OpenAPI specification that we have just modified earlier.

     ![image](./imgs/lab3/lab3-8.png)

 10. Once the file is uploaded, select **NEXT**.
 Select the following tools and click **Done**: